jonathanwoolf/CS122A/S.A.V.V.Y/README.md

 Complexity:

 * USART communication between the controller and car by way of RF radio waves
-* Redundancy and parity bit to ensure only the proper signals are acted upon by S.A.V.V.Y.
+* Redundancy and parity bits to ensure only the proper signals are acted upon by S.A.V.V.Y.
-* Joysticks to allow complete control of the vehicle
+* Two joysticks to allow complete control of the vehicle
 * An 8x8 RGB LED matrix was used to test the controller (RF transmission and joysticks)
 * Ultrasonic sensor to detect obstacles
 * Two H-bridges and 4 DC motors to provide motion